-These are referred to as programmatic job postings.
-The tools and technologies available to target, retarget, and acquire people to buy products and services can be applied to your talent acquisition funnel.
-You can be really specific about not only where you’re advertising, but also to whom you’re posting.
+The tools and technologies available to target, retarget, and acquire people to buy products and services also can be applied to your talent acquisition funnel.
+With programmatic job postings, you can be really specific about not only where you’re advertising but also to whom you’re targeting.

-In the older days recruiters would manually post an advertisement and hope that they got some great leads or candidates.
-These days are long gone.
-There are many tools out there that you can use to be much smarter about using programmatic technology.
+In the past, recruiters would manually post an advertisement and hope it would bring in great leads or candidates.
+But now, there are many tools that can help you be smarter about using programmatic technology.

-Whether they’re on Facebook, Instagram, Indeed, or Google, you can use these strategies to reach candidates that are the best fit for your opportunities.
+Whether your target audience is on Facebook, Instagram, Indeed, or Google, you can use these strategies to reach candidates that are the best fit for your opportunities.

-Manual responses to every sms job application is unrealistic.
-You need a tool that automates a portion of the communication with candidates.
+Providing manual responses to every SMS job application is unrealistic.
+Instead, you need a tool that automates a portion of the communication with candidates.
 Chatbots can answer questions about the opportunity, company, and role.

 You’ll be much more effective at filling your roles when this becomes part of your hiring process.
-We’ve found that using a chatbot to engage these applicants throughout the process increases the likelihood of them staying in the funnel longer.
-You’ll have higher retention, higher conversions, a better overall fill rates.
+We’ve found that using a chatbot to engage these applicants throughout the process increases the likelihood that they'll stay in the funnel longer.
+This will lead to higher retention, higher conversions, and better overall fill rates.

 At Fountain, we always stress the importance of automation.
-A lot of recruiting teams set up their job application process years ago, and ver very rarely revisit it.
-This portion of the recruiting process that we’d recommend you revist it quarterly.
+A lot of recruiting teams set up their job application processes years ago and very rarely revisit it.
+However, this is a portion of the recruiting process that we recommend you revisit quarterly.

-I would also encourage you, from a digital transformation perspective, to always be running A/B tests.
-For example, if I post the exact same job description twice, but one of the postings also includes the hourly wage for the role, you can track the changes in application rates based on this one difference.
+I would also encourage you, from a digital transformation perspective, to consistently run A/B tests.
+For example, if you post the exact same job description twice but one of the postings also includes the hourly wage for the role, you can track the changes in application rates based on this one difference.
 In this case, two things may happen:

 But, you can only know certain if you’re A/B testing.

-If you send both emails and text messages to the same group of people, you'll find that you get significantly more responses with SMS.
+If you send both emails and text messages to the same group of people, you'll find that you get significantly more responses via SMS.
 This should be your default method of communication with candidates.
 This is especially true for high volume, hourly roles.